vincentole/react_portfolio_website/README.md

 I present to you my first small project using React.js and TailwindCSS.

-In this section, I highlight some few code snippets that I find valuable.
+In this section, I highlight a few code snippets that I find valuable.
 Please refer to the [section below](#roadmap--continued-development) for more concepts and features I implemented.

 #### Animation